ibm-messaging/mq-dev-samples/gettingStarted/installing-mq-ubuntu/README.md

 This bash script is used to install an instance of MQ Advanced for Developers locally onto an Ubuntu machine.

-It was discussed in [this tutorial](http://developer.ibm.com/messaging/learn-mq/mq-tutorials/mq-connect-to-queue-manager/#ubuntu).
+It was discussed in [this tutorial](https://developer.ibm.com/tutorials/mq-connect-app-queue-manager-ubuntu/).

-## What does the script do?
+## What the script does

 The install script: